Site of the Granger Cabin

-History: Mrs. Dena Borkman Funk was the first white girl born in Dickinson county.
+History: Mrs. Dena Borkman Funk was the first pioneer child born in Dickinson county.
 Her grave at Lakeview Cemetery was marked by the Ladies of the Lake Chapter DAR with a bronze plaque September 11, 1937.

 Original Site of Fort Defiance